Skip to main content

 });

-// Called once after all routes have been collected
+// Called once after all routes are collected

 $ranger->onRoutes(function (Collection $routes) {